dart-lang/language/working/macros/feature-specification.md

 ### Generated declarations

-A key use of macros is to generate new declarations, and hand-authored code may refer to them — it may call macro-generated functions, read macro-generated fields, construct macro-generated classes, etc. This means that before macros are applied, code may contain identifiers that cannot be resolved.
+A key use of macros is to generate new declarations, and hand-authored code may refer to them—it may call macro-generated functions, read macro-generated fields, construct macro-generated classes, etc. This means that before macros are applied, code may contain identifiers that cannot be resolved.
 This is not an error.
 Any identifier that can't be resolved before the macro is applied is